ndragun92/os-windows11/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ndragun92)

-This is an open source project made in the hope to replicate the Windows 11 desktop experience on webm using standard web technologies like Nuxt.js, SCSS, Tailwind CSS.
+This is an open source project made in the hope to replicate the Windows 11 desktop experience on web using standard web technologies like Nuxt.js, SCSS, Tailwind CSS.

 ## Notice